The utilization of cloud-based technologies developed to optimize and streamline business operations is far from a novel idea.

 Why is Cloud Observability Important

-The main objective of increasing cloud observability is to enhance the overall performance of an organization’s overarching IT infrastructure.
 The more distinct cloud-based tools, software applications and technologies a company operates, the more important the pursuit of an observability solution becomes for IT organizations.

 Essentially, increasing cloud observability provides staff with the insights required to not only identify risks, but also develop effective and unique preventive measures.